 Now we are getting somewhere.
-But the “funnel” metaphor isn’t really adding anything so why keep it?
+But the “funnel” metaphor isn’t really adding anything, so why keep it?

 Bar Charts Are Even Simpler And Better

-In the version below, we replaced the funnel chart for a much simpler bar chart (and got rid of some spurious information) which makes it easier to compare relative sizes.
+In the version below, we replaced the funnel chart with a much simpler bar chart (and got rid of some spurious information) which makes it easier to compare relative sizes.
 However, because metrics improvements are typically small, you still need the traffic light indicators.

 Could we do better?
 While this version cleaned up the visualization, it still assumes the reader knows whether a 50% retention rate is good or bad.
 What if they don’t?